Daniel Gandy Franks

 The 1860 U. S. Census taken on July 24, 1860, shows Hiram L. Thompson (age 42) born in Missouri with real estate worth $6,000 and personal estate worth $4,000 is a Farmer living near San Antonio, Bexar Co., TX.
 Living with him is Louisiana Thompson (age 41) born in Louisiana.
 Also living in the household are Thompson children all born in Texas, with John being the only Male: Rosana Thompson (age 16); Ro Anna Thompson (age 13); Julia Thompson (age 11); Allis Thompson (age 8); Alva Thompson (age 4); and John Thompson (age 1).

-Daniel Gandy "Dan" Franks and Julia Zerilda Elkins were married on February 7, 1868, in Atascosa Co., TX.
+Daniel Gandy "Dan" Franks and Julia Zerilda Elkins were married February 7, 1868, in Atascosa Co., TX.

 The 1870 U. S. Census taken on August 15, 1870, shows D. G. Franks (age 21) born in Texas with real estate worth $300 and Personal estate worth 2,500 is a Stock Raiser living near Pleasanton, Atascosa Co., TX.
 Living with him is Sarilda J. Franks (age 21) born in Texas who is Keeping House.
 Also living there is a male child, Alonzo V. B. Franks (age 6/12, Feb).